ledenis/bullet-soft-doc/080_movie.md

-Generating a movie
+Generating a Movie
 ==================

 Creating a movie file of a simulation can be done in different ways.
-One can capture using an external program or directly from the simulation program itself.
-The latter is really practical but requires this feature to be implemented.
+One can capture the video using an external program or directly from the simulation program itself.
+The latter is really practical but requires some effort to implement this feature.
 Unfortunately, Bullet does not provide a solution to do it.

-The approach chosen here consists in reading the OpenGL frames (as they are rendered on screen), storing them as *PNG* image files in the hard drive, then generating the movie file from the images. *PNG* format is better than other ones such as *JPEG*, *GIF*, *BMP* due to its losless compression, which means the image quality is preserved through the size compression.
+The approach chosen here consists in 3 steps:

+* Reading the OpenGL frames (as they are rendered on screen)
+* Storing them as *PNG* image files in the hard drive, then
+* Generating the movie file from the images.

+The *PNG* format is preferred over other formats such as *JPEG*, *GIF*, *BMP* due to its losless compression, which means the image quality is preserved through the size compression.

 Preparation
 -----------